DEFRA/water-abstraction-team/releasing/README.md

 Though we have [Continuous Integration](https://www.atlassian.com/continuous-delivery/continuous-integration) we do not have [Continuous Deployment](https://www.atlassian.com/continuous-delivery/continuous-deployment).
 Defra's formal process uses [ITIL](https://wiki.en.it-processmaps.com/index.php/History_of_ITIL) and as such all changes to a production environment, _no matter how small_, must be submitted first as a [Request for Change](https://wiki.en.it-processmaps.com/index.php/Checklist_Request_for_Change_RFC).

-The release processes is based on packaging up a 'release' ready to be submitted for approval to deploy via the RfC process.
+The release process is based on packaging up a 'release' ready to be submitted for approval to then deploy via the RfC process.

 The team splits the process into 3